hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

   }
 ```

-In our resource example project, let's exatract the `roles` value from JWT token and convert to Spring Secuirty aware `Authority`.
+In our resource example project, let's exatract the `roles` value from JWT claims and convert to Spring Secuirty aware `Authority`.

 Declare a `ReactiveJwtAuthenticationConverter` bean in the `SecurityConfig` class.